yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

 - Simple text-based protocol.
 - Uses client-server architecture.
   - The email comes from the client.
-  - The email is recieved by the server.
+  - The email is received by the server.
 - Uses command-response interactions.
   - Commands are sent by the client.
   - Responses are sent by the server.